 Traditional German Christmas Cookies

-My children also started to help baking the traditional German Christmas cookies at a young age.
+My children also started to help baking the Christmas cookies at a young age.
 Since I always made the cookies from scratch—which entails grinding the nuts, shaping the decorations, and using only fresh ingredients—there was a lot to do.
 My oldest son had the responsibility of peeling, drying, and grinding the almonds.
 My older daughter was in charge of helping me to shape the cookies while my younger daughter helped to make the icing and sugar flowers.
 The youngest one made himself responsible for taste-testing the dough.
 One thing is for sure, my children and grandchildren never want to miss the cookies.
 My grandson just told me, “Oma, you need to hide them.”
 Translation: He is coming back and wants to eat some more.
 His sister agreed.

 I was always my mother’s assistant when it came to baking Authentic German Christmas Cookies, until one year when I was 14, I had to take over.
 My mother was ill, and the thought of no cookies on Christmas made everyone else feel sick, too.
 So, nervously, I accepted the challenge.
 I mean, helping was one thing but doing it all on my own was another.
 The cookies, however, turned out so well that I happily inherited the responsibility year after year.
 The immediate and extended family members approved to the transition of the cookie power.
 They always enjoyed their fair share of cookies.
 Every Christmas season, I would try a new recipe.
 The ones I mastered made it to my binder.
 Throughout the years, I have collected many recipes.
 Now I could not be more pleased to share the recipes of German Christmas Cookies with you and your family.